 The officer MUST take the following action:

 - take steps to contact the parents, anyone with parental responsibility or any other person with whom the child was living with immediately before being taken into police protection.
-If the child is removed from an address and there is no adult was present at the time then the officer should leave a written notice informing the parent/carer that the child has been removed
+If the child is removed from an address and there was no adult present at the time then the officer should leave a written notice informing the parent/carer that the child has been removed

 What is and who can have Parental Responsibility (PR)?